jakemcc/jakemccrary.com/source/blog/2025-11-26-shipping-little-apps-anywhere-anytime.markdown

 - The applications are in a variety of web languages (HTML, CSS, TypeScript, JavaScript, ClojureScript).
 - OpenAI Codex is linked with this experiments repo.

-With this setup, I'm able to follow the above strategy with very minimal friction.
+With this setup, I'm able to follow the above strategy with minimal friction.
 If I have an idea for a new little application, I open Codex and provide a description of what I want and what it should be called, and it usually manages to start work on it.
 When I have an idea for tweaking an application, I open Codex, tell it what subdirectory the app is in and what tweak I want made.
-All of this can be done from a cellphone.
+All of this can be done from a smartphone.

 When Codex is done, I do a quick scan through the diff, click the buttons to open a PR, merge it, wait for the deploy, and then check on the deployed artifacts.
 The apps end up published at [jake.in/experiments](https://jake.in/experiments).